SpektraSystems/Analytics-Airlift/LAB02-Ingesting_Data_into_a_ADLSGen2_with_ADF.md

 4. Click on the **Azure SQL Database** tile.
    <img src="images/ex13.jpg"/><br/>
 5. Click **Continue**.
-6. In the right pane you should see the properties to configure the **Azure SQL Database** account.We will name this linked service AzureSqlData-base-Source and using the Default runtime.
-Use the following
+6. In below image, you should see the properties to configure the **Azure SQL Database** account.
+We will name this linked service AzureSqlData-base-Source and using the Default runtime.
+We will use a predefined Azure SQL Database for this lab.

   * Account Selection Method -> **Manual**
   * Fully qualified domain name ->**adlabserver.database.windows.net**
   * Database name -> **adflab**